-In 1951, the Dick Joseph family created a legacy that would benefit our community for generations to follow by donating the land for a new hospital to the community.
-The community quickly rallied around this donation and created the Tahoe Forest Hospital District.
+In 1951, the Dick Joseph family created a legacy that would benefit our community for future generations by donating land for a new hospital.
+The public quickly rallied around this endowment and created the Tahoe Forest Hospital District.
 Today, Tahoe Forest Health System continues to thrive under this heritage of philanthropy.

 Your donations make a variety of important services and programs possible, and ensure that our Health System can continue to provide the margin of excellence our residents, second homeowners and visitors rely on.
 New cancer treatment chairs, diagnostic equipment, children's libraries for our Hospice program, an educational resource center in the Briner Imaging Center, underwriting for a nutrition program in our local schools, and healthy aging programs for seniors are just a few of the visions we have been able to realize through philanthropic support.

-Donations to the Tahoe Forest Health System Foundation may be directed to a specific department, program or service, or directed to "area of most need."
-Gifts may be made in honor of a family member or friend, or in memoriam.
+Donations to the Tahoe Forest Health System Foundation may be directed to a specific department, program or service, or to the area of greatest need.
+Gifts may be made in honor of a family member, friend, or in memoriam.
 In any case, your funds are ensuring the ongoing provision of excellent health care for residents and visitors alike.

 Area of Greatest Need

-Simply put, our technology is the very latest.
+Simply put, our cutting-edge technology is the very latest found in the medical field.
 Our treatment options are the most current, including access to clinical trials through our affiliation with the UC Davis Cancer Care Network, and our supportive care programs are among the best in the country.

 Oncology Support Programs

-We offer an integrated approach to psychosocial needs before, during and after treatment.
-This whole-person approach to cancer care addresses the social, psychological, emotion, and functional aspects of the journey to improve the quality of life for the patient, family and caregiver.
-Each of these programs are offered at no cost to patients and is offered through generous philanthropic support.
-100% of donations to Tahoe Forest Health System are given where the donor has intended.
+We offer an integrated approach to psychosocial needs before, during, and after treatment.
+This whole-person approach to cancer care addresses the social, psychological, emotional, and functional aspects of the therapeutic journey to improve the quality of life for the patient, their family, and the caregiver.
+Each of these programs is offered at no cost to patients and is provided through generous philanthropic support.
+100% of all gifts given to the Tahoe Forest Health System are designated to the program of the donor's choice.